ajmalshas0410/Coffee-Sales-Excel-Dashboard/README.md

 ## What I Worked On

-- Data preparation and combining information from the customers and porducts tables
+- Data preparation and combining information from the customers and products tables
 - VLOOKUP and INDEX-MATCH
 - IF functions and calculated fields
 - Excel Tables